-Larger and more active fish can quickly stress out your Betta unimaculata, causing them to never come out from their hiding spots.
+Larger and more active fish can quickly stress out your Betta Unimaculata, causing them to never come out from their hiding spots.

-If you really want to give your Betta unimaculata some company, then it is best to create a biotope setup where you pick species that naturally occur in the same habitats as these fish.
+If you really want to give your Betta Unimaculata some company, then it is best to create a biotope setup where you pick species that naturally occur in the same habitats as these fish.

-For the most part, these fish are very calm and docile and will spend most of their time foraging for food on leaves and other surfaces.
+Mostly, these fish are very calm and docile and will spend most of their time foraging for food on leaves and other surfaces.

 In addition, these fish can also be jumpers.
-A tight aquarium lid should always be secured on the tank to prevent any accidents.
+A tight aquarium lid should always be secured on the tank to prevent accidents.